-A modern-day fairytale is where both individuals feel loved and respected.
+A modern-day fairy tale love is where both individuals feel loved and respected.
 The passion between them activates them to seek purpose beyond their everyday life.
 It influences them to become better people, make healthier choices, and work together to bring more harmony, peace, and beauty into the spaces they grace with their presence.

 All my best on your journey,

 Question for you: Do fairy tales influence your romantic ideals?
 How did those beliefs manifest in your life?

 Did you like this post?
 Sign up below, and I’ll send you more awesome posts like this every week